josephdwyer/cue/README.md

 #### Tasks

-A task can be one of 2 things, a simple string to either run in the shell or call another task (prefixed with `:`) or an object outlined below...
+A task can be one of 2 things

+ - a simple string to either run in the shell or call another task (prefixed with `:`)
+ - an object outlined below...

     Task
     {